Rooitier/tenseandslow/README.md

 # tenseandslow
-2022 Hackathon solution by Team Tense and Slow
+The first place 2022 Hackathon solution by Team Tense and Slow.

     ___  ___         __   ___     _         __      __        _
      )   )_   )\ )  (_ `  )_     /_)  )\ )  ) )    (_ `  )   / ) \  X  /™